coderplex-org/peer-learning-research-study/README.md

 We will try to use multiple measurements
 - Self evaluation and feedback on their experience on a weekly basis (do they think their learning has improved or not)
 - Performance in coding challenges (if relevant)
+- Ability to build projects and quality of projects (can be reviewed by a mentor / expert)